timescale/docs/timescaledb/tutorials/analyze-nft-data/nft-schema-ingestion.md

 | owner_id | ID of the NFT owner account, FK: accounts(id) |
 | details | Other extra data fields (JSONB) |

-* `name` field is the name of the NFT, and is not unique.
-* `id` field is the primary key, provided by the OpenSea API.
-* One asset can be referenced from multiple transactions (traded multiple times).

 ### The collections table
 The `collections` table holds information about the NFT collections.
 One row represents a unique NFT collection.
 One collection includes multiple unique NFTs (that are in the `assets` table).

+* `slug` field is a unique identifier of the collection.

 | Data field | Description |
 |---|---|
 | id | Auto-increment (PK) |